mifikri/Disease-Predict-Classification/README.md

 # Disease-Predict-Classification

-This repo is purpose for making prediction for disease from symptomps input.
+This repo is purpose for making prediction for disease from symptoms input.
 Using PyQt5 GUI for interfacing.
-We train the model using keras nerural network using tensorflow backend.
+We train the model using keras neural network using tensorflow backend.
 The train result is 95 % for accuray.
 Just follow this instruction to running this program.

 **Dialog**